 What is pond ash?

-• An Ash pond is an area developed in the power plant area to store ash.
+- Ash pond is a pond developed in the power plant area to store ash.

 Now, you know the basics.
-In this section, I will show you the importance.
+In the section, I will show you the importance of pond ash.

 Why we should use pond ash?

-• And produce about 131 million tons of coal ash rolex daytona 116518 40mm pour des hommes bracelet en cuir annually from which 15–20% ash is bottom ash and the balance is fly ash.
+- And produce about 131 million tons of coal ash annually from which 15–20% ash is bottom ash and the balance is fly ash.

-• It is found that it is possible to replace some per cent of sand by PA as fine aggregate in concrete without compromising on strength and durability.
+- It is found that it is possible to replace some per cent of sand by pond ash as fine aggregate in concrete without compromising on strength and durability.

 Time to see the technical details on the workability.